Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Discussion

+The Mott-like localization can also account for the observed enhanced SN, as follows.
+Localization results in a metallic state where both hole localization and hopping are determined by interaction with other holes.
+Consequently, bunching effects reminiscent of charge blockage due to the localized charge trapping may be expected.
+In contrast to single-charge trapping on defects manifested by large and asymmetric bias dependence due to the sigle-particle energy conservation~\cite{garzon2007enhanced}, interaction-driven hopping involves energy transfer among single-particle states explaining the lack of such features for $\beta$-Ta.

-Strong interactions in multi-orbital systems are known to result in correlated states~\cite{PhysRevB.83.205112}, but pairing is unexplored.
-Generally, the condition $t\ll U$ implies that charge fluctuations are suppressed by interaction, i.e. charges are quasi-localized even though MIT is prevented by the multi-orbital effects.
-The kinetic energy of holes quasi-localized on the neighboring sites is reduced by maximizing virtual hopping, which for a single orbital results in the singlet valence bond (VB) correlations that can be interpreted as quasi-localized Cooper pairs.
-This scenario is not directly applicable to the $J=3/2$ quadruplet.
+Next, we show that the proposed picture explains our tentative observation of Fano factor clustering around even multiples of the FL values, as well as the observed competition between ``bad" metallicity and ferromagnetism.
+The latter observation suggests spin-dependent pairing incompatible with magnetism.
+The kinetic energy of holes quasi-localized on the neighboring sites is reduced by maximizing virtual hopping, which for a single orbital results in the Mott singlet valence bond (VB) correlations analogous to Cooper pairs, but mediated instead by Coulomb interactions and the Pauli principle.
+This scenario is not directly applicable to the multi-orbital $J=3/2$ quadruplet.
 However, the low-symmetry crystal field splits the quadruplet into two Kramers pairs and reduces SOC spin-mixing due to the hybridization with the $J=5/2$ states.
-Consequently, single orbital-like pseudo-spin SOC VB correlations are expected, explaining the observed competition with ferromagnetism.
+Consequently, single orbital-like pseudo-spin SOC VB correlations due to Mott-Hund's interactions are expected (see SM for details), explaining the observed competition with ferromagnetism.
 A similar mechanism was proposed for SrIrO$_3$, which also exhibits negative TCR at cryogenic $T$~\cite{zhang2024shot}.